MikeHingley22/dragon32-dev/Readme.md

 ![Screenshot](images/Capture.PNG)

-xroar can be launched from the command line using `xroar`
+XRoar can be launched from the command line using `xroar`

 ## Usage